TheMadProphet/Game-of-Life/README.md

-# Game-of-Life-in-NASM
+# Conway's Game of Life
-Simple implementation of Conway's game of life in NASM
+  make